cferdinandi/bouncer/README.md

 });
 ```

 You can also assign a custom location for an error message by including the `[data-bouncer-target]` attribute on a field.
 Use a selector for where the message should go as its value.
+The error message is inserted before this target.
+You can optionally render error messages *inside* the target element by setting the `messageInsideTarget` option to `true`.

 ```html
 <label for="email">Your Email Address</label>